 Thank you Tushar, Ainesh, Shivansh, Kunwar, Aadu, Ashu and Pahul for always being ready to go on chaotic adventures, and being the bunch I can always rely on.
 A special thanks goes out to my lab mates at PreCog - Karuna, Arvindh and Vamshi, who motivated me to show up at lab regularly.
 Thank you to Keshav, Eshan, Anjali, Mihir, Kalp, Jai, the entire CHD family and others for enriching my college experience.
+Thank you Shreevignesh for letting me use your laptop to try to write this thesis.
 A big thanks to Ivana, Matt and Gordana for making Zurich more vibrant than it already is.
 Thank you Ishika for the beautiful bond we have since so many years, and I look forward to meeting you soon.